AnonymousMiners/AnonMiner/README.md

   </p>
 </p>

-Anon Miner is a comprehensive **GPU mining program** that integrates **NoDevMode, overclocking, Host-Client management, active countermeasures, camouflage and encryption, modification of traffic characteristics, and adjustment of traffic scale models**.
+Anon Miner is a comprehensive **GPU mining program** that integrates **NoDevMode, overclocking, Host-Client management, active countermeasures, camouflage and encryption, modification of the mining traffic characteristics, and adjustment of traffic scale models**.

-Anon Miner can **fully simulate all processes such as requests, handshakes, and connections for normal web browsing** by adding and adjusting various features.
+Anon Miner can **fully simulate all processes such as requests, handshakes, and connections for normal web browsing** by adding and adjusting various characteristics of mining traffic to achieve complete anonymity.

 At the same time, Anon Miner also supports **Host-Client management mode** and **NoDevFee mode**.

 Currently supports all mainstream currencies and mining pools of NBMiner v41.0 - v42.3.
 For details, check [Support Coins](#DevFee).

+> For the address of the mining pool, please refer to [MiningPoolStats](https://miningpoolstats.stream/).

 >Currently only the **Windows x64** platform is supported, other platforms will be supported very soon.
 [Releases](https://github.com/AnonymousMiners/AnonMiner/releases)